 Tradeweb Markets Inc. (the "Corporation") was incorporated as a Delaware corporation on November 7, 2018 to carry on the business of Tradeweb Markets LLC ("TWM LLC") following the completion of a series of reorganization transactions on April 4, 2019 (the "Reorganization Transactions"), in connection with Tradeweb Markets Inc.'s initial public offering (the "IPO"), which closed on April 8, 2019.
-Following the Reorganization Transactions, Refinitiv Holdings Limited (unless otherwise stated or the context otherwise requires, together with all of its direct and indirect subsidiaries, "Refinitiv") owned an indirect majority ownership interest in the Company (as defined below).
+Following the Reorganization Transactions, Refinitiv (as defined below) owned an indirect majority ownership interest in the Company (as defined below).

-On January 29, 2021, London Stock Exchange Group plc ("LSEG") completed its acquisition of Refinitiv from a consortium, including certain investment funds affiliated with The Blackstone Group Inc. (f/k/a The Blackstone Group L.P.) ("Blackstone") as well as Thomson Reuters Corporation ("TR"), in an all share transaction (the "LSEG Transaction").
+On January 29, 2021, London Stock Exchange Group plc ("LSEG") completed its acquisition of the Refinitiv business from a consortium, including certain investment funds affiliated with The Blackstone Group Inc. (f/k/a The Blackstone Group L.P.) ("Blackstone") as well as Thomson Reuters Corporation ("TR"), in an all share transaction (the "LSEG Transaction").

 In connection with the LSEG Transaction, the Corporation became a consolidating subsidiary of LSEG.
 Prior to the LSEG Transaction, the Corporation was a consolidating subsidiary of BCP York Holdings ("BCP"), a company owned by certain investment funds affiliated with Blackstone, through BCP's previous majority ownership interest in Refinitiv.
+As used herein, "Refinitiv," prior to the LSEG Transaction, means Refinitiv Holdings Limited, and unless otherwise stated or the context otherwise requires, all of its direct and indirect subsidiaries, and subsequent to the LSEG Transaction, refers to Refinitiv Parent Limited, and unless otherwise stated or the context otherwise requires, all of its subsidiaries.
+Refinitiv owns substantially all of the former financial and risk business of Thomson Reuters (as defined below), including, prior to and following the completion of the Reorganization Transactions, an indirect majority ownership interest in the Company.

 The Corporation is a holding company whose principal asset is LLC Interests (as defined below) of TWM LLC.
 As the sole manager of TWM LLC, the Corporation operates and controls all of the business and affairs of TWM LLC and, through TWM LLC and its subsidiaries, conducts the Corporation's business.
 As a result of this control, and because the Corporation has a substantial financial interest in TWM LLC, the Corporation consolidates the financial results of TWM LLC and reports a non-controlling interest in the Corporation's condensed consolidated financial statements.
-As of June 30, 2022, Tradeweb Markets Inc. owns 87.2% of TWM LLC and the non-controlling interest holders own the remaining 12.8% of TWM LLC.
-As of December 31, 2021, Tradeweb Markets Inc. owned 86.9% of TWM LLC and the non-controlling interest holders owned the remaining 13.1% of TWM LLC.
+As of March 31, 2023, Tradeweb Markets Inc. owned 88.8% of TWM LLC and the non-controlling interest holders own the remaining 11.2% of TWM LLC.
+As of December 31, 2022, Tradeweb Markets Inc. owned 88.7% of TWM LLC and the non-controlling interest holders owned the remaining 11.3% of TWM LLC.